Demir-Hasan/My-DevOps-Notes/OperationSystem-Linux/WindowsShell.md

 - `[command] /?` returns help with that command
 - `mkdir [name of the directory]`
 - `rmdir [name of the directory]`
-- `rmdir /s [name of the directory]` deletes the folder which are not empty
+- `rmdir /s [name of the directory]` deletes the folder which are not empty /s means subdirectory
+- `E:` changing the drive
+- `tree`
+- `color /?`
+- `del` deleting file
+- `echo "some text" > text.txt` creating a text file
+- `type text.txt` cat in Linux
+- `copy [file name][target folder]`
+- `move`
+- `rename`
+-
 ### PATH
 - When we want to execute a program we must be in the directory where the program is located.
 Otherwise windows can't open it.
-So if we want to reach the program no matter where we are, we can add the location of the program into our PATH.
+So if we want to reach the program no matter where we are, we can add the location of the program into our PATH Variable.
+You can find it by Advanced Windows Settings > Environment Variables
 -